 Slowly, but surely, visiting the grand hall in the Tonhalle Zurich is evoking feelings of melancholy: within very few weeks, that venue will be closed for three years, when the whole complex (Kongresshaus Zürich) is being renovated & restored.
 On the bright side, in 2020, we’ll be able to enjoy the hall in the colors and the original glory in which Johannes Brahms (1833 – 1897) encountered it while he was here in Zurich!
 Plus, as it was just announced a few days ago, the hall is also getting a new organ.
 The current one, which apparently is very expensive in maintenance (plus, only few organists really know how really to use it for its designated purpose) will be sold and moved elsewhere.

-In any case, on that particular evening, for most people, the predominant feeling might (initially) have been satisfaction about having escaped the unusual heat outside!
+In any case, on that particular evening with Jakub Hrůša conducting the Tonhalle Orchestra, for most people, the predominant feeling might (initially) have been satisfaction about having escaped the unusual heat outside!
 Yet, the nice weather may at the same time have motivated some people not to attend the concert: the number of people in the audience was not overwhelming.
-Another reason may have been that the repertoire in this concert consisted of pieces that one doesn’t encounter in concert very often.
-On the other hand, the soloist for sure guaranteed an impressive performance—one that certainly should “go under one’s skin”!
+Another reason may have been that for this concert Hrůša selected a repertoire that consisted of pieces that one doesn’t encounter in concert very often.
+On the other hand, the soloist for sure guaranteed an impressive performance.
+One that certainly should “go under one’s skin”!